modor-engine/modor/README.md

 It has been designed with the following principles in mind:

-- *Simplicity*: everything in the engine is an "object" accessible by any other object.
-- *Modularity*: the engine makes it easy to:
+- *Modularity*: the engine makes it easy to extend functionalities in an integrated way and to limit coupling between the different parts of an application.
-    - Extend functionalities of the engine with reusable modules.
-    - Split big projects into multiple independent crates.
-    - Reduce coupling between parts of a crate.
-- *Performance*: the engine can take advantage of CPU caching and parallelization for the most demanding operations.
+- *Compile-time checking*: the API is designed to avoid as many errors as possible during runtime.
+- *Simplicity*: the emphasis is on simplifying the API while guaranteeing good performance for real-life use cases.

 ## ⚠️ Warning ⚠️

 Before considering to use this game engine, please keep in mind that:

 - It is developed by a single person in his spare time.
-- As this engine can already be used to develop 2D games, some important features might still be missing.
+- Although this engine can already be used to develop 2D games, some important features might still be missing.
 - This engine is code-oriented, so no editor is included.

 ## Supported platforms